 Over the years John has made contacts with a number of other small growers in the area, some of whom also planted their vineyards with him in mind.
-Today he sources fruit for Salexis from some of these small high end vineyards.
+Today he sources fruit for Salexis from some of these small thoughtfully farmed vineyards.
 The first vintage of Salexis was released in 1998 and is named after his daughter Sarah Alexis.
 Salexis focuses its efforts on a Carneros grown Chardonnay and a Cabernet Sauvignon.

 Unlike some of the larger wineries who stick to a specific bottle schedule with bottle dates decided while the juice is still fermenting, John bottles his Chardonnay strictly by taste.
 His Chardonnay uses wild yeast for both primary and malolactic fermentation.
 It sits on the lees for nearly 2 years; each vintage is different of course and the number of times the lees are stirred depends on the mouth feel and taste of that particular vintage.

-In contrast to the 2005 Napa Valley Cabernet Sauvignon the 2005 Reserve Cabernet Sauvignon uses entirely free run juice (the highest quality juice – not pressed).
+In contrast to the 2005 Salexis Napa Valley Cabernet Sauvignon the 2005 Salexis Reserve Cabernet Sauvignon uses entirely free run juice (the highest quality juice – not pressed).
 This is their answer to those who want to cellar their wine for a number of years.
 This wine finds the middle ground between long term age worthy wines and those ready to drink now.
-Only New French Oak is used during the aging and this wine sees a longer maceration time; one vintage saw nearly 50 days.
-This wine is very dark in the glass, the nose is full of black fruit including blackberries and black currant as well as an earthy component.
+Only New French oak is used during the aging and this wine experiences a longer maceration time; one vintage saw nearly 50 days.
+This wine is very dark in the glass; the nose is full of black fruit including blackberries and black currant as well as an earthy component.
 This wine clearly has some weight to it.
 The black fruit aromas continue to the rich juicy palate as flavor which picks up notes of chocolate as well as smoky oak.
 The finish is bold, yet in balance.